Willits station

-Willits Depot is a historic train station in Willits, California.
-It is served by California Western Railroad, the Skunk Train excursion line to Ft.
-Bragg.
+Willits station is a train station in Willits, California.
+It is the east end of California Western Railroad, which operates Skunk Train excursion service between Willits and Fort Bragg.

 History

 The Northwestern Pacific Railroad reached Willits by 1901, and passenger service to the original station began in 1902.
 That station was demolished in 1915 and rebuilt in its current location; a parking lot sits on the site of the original.
+Northwestern Pacific passenger service ended after April 30, 1971.